-So for end users, it only adds to confusion in the beginning.
+So for end-users, it only adds to the confusion in the beginning.
 After that, the version numbers will follow a smooth path.
-The decimal versioning sounded like an unstable version although the operating system is rock solid and reliable for use as a daily driver.
+The decimal versioning sounded like an unstable version, although the operating system is rock solid and reliable for use as a daily driver.

 elementary OS 5.0 Juno New Features

 1. Visual Changes in Desktop elements

-New Search icon: A new search icon is added to the Applications menu to clearly show its functionality which people use it for.
-Also, you will see the “⌘ + Space” tool-tip, showing the handy shortcut when you hover the mouse pointer over it.
+New Search icon: A new search icon is added to the Applications menu to show its functionality.
+Also, you will see the “⌘ + Space” tool-tip, indicating the handy shortcut when you hover the mouse pointer over it.

 Translucent Top Panel: The top panel will turn automatically translucent when it becomes too busy with the desktop wallpaper being used.
 I think this makes it look more elegant.

 Animated Top Panel Icons: Some of the system indicator icons are now animated.
-Notice the notifications icon in below screenshot.
+Notice the notifications icon in the below screenshot.

 Battery Indicator: The power indicator will now display the correct total percentage even when your computer has multiple internal batteries.
 Center button mouse clicking the icon toggles showing the battery percentage.

-Why leave out an important tool ‘Terminal’ not polished?
+Why leave out a valuable tool, ‘Terminal,’ not polished?
 Juno’s Terminal has options for light and dark background colors.
 Also, notice the font size changing “-” and “+” buttons.

 4. Night Light Mode

 A new Night Light tab is added in the “Display” settings.
-You can set its schedule based on Sunset to Sunrise or set time, manually.
+You can set its schedule based on Sunset to Sunrise or set the time manually.
 Optionally, you can adjust the color temperature from Cool to warmth.

-Anytime you can access the night light and snooze it to see real colors of a graphic or a picture you are editing from the top panel icon.
+Anytime you can access the night light and snooze it to see the real colors of a graphic or a picture, and you are editing from the top panel icon.